World Darts Championship 2026 betting odds: Gian van Veen now among the favourites

 IMAGO

-Indeed, following the conclusion of the World Grand Prix, only the European Championship, the Grand Slam and Players Championship finals remain before the traditional mid-December start of the Worlds.
+Indeed, following the conclusion to the European Championship last weekend, only the Grand Slam and Players Championship Finals remain before the big one.

 Love your arrows?
 Find the best darts betting sites and stake with top welcome bonuses today.